 Fighting for The Best Possible Child Support Arrangements

 Often, child support calculations using the statutory guidelines can be a matter of simple math.
-Many times, however, disputes arise as to how to determine what the appropriate numbers should be.
+There are also child support calculators for Colorado available; however, these are better described as child support estimators.
+Many times, disputes arise as to how to determine what the appropriate numbers should be.
 The actual amount of a parent’s income or the true costs of raising the children, how much time each parent will actually be spending with the child, and other issues can make the process contentious and time-consuming.

 Additionally, the guidelines established by the law are just that – guidelines.
 Colorado law gives judges broad discretion to deviate from those guidelines in cases where their application would be inequitable to one of the parents or to the child.